Lorraine Kelly: 1984–1993: TV-am and Good Morning Britain

-1993–2010: GMTV, Talk Radio
+1993–2010: GMTV and Talk Radio

 In January 1993, Kelly helped launch GMTV by presenting a range of programmes.
 Her first job was presenting the new Top of the Morning.
 In March, when Fiona Armstrong walked out of the main GMTV show, Kelly moved to the main breakfast show with Eamonn Holmes.
 In June 1994, Kelly went on maternity leave, but shortly afterwards she was sacked from the main presenting roles, she returned in November 1994 to do a mother and baby slot.
 This led to her becoming the presenter of Nine O'Clock Live.
 The show proved so popular that it was moved to the earlier 08:35 slot, retitled Lorraine Live.

-Kelly also had a stint in radio, with her own daily program broadcast on air by then new British phenomenon of Talk Radio (precursor of TalkSport) around 1997-99.
+Kelly also had a stint in radio, with her own daily programme broadcast on air by then new British phenomenon of Talk Radio (precursor of TalkSport) around 1997–99.
 In Autumn 2000, as GMTV rebranded to GMTV Today, Kelly's show changed its name to LK Today.
 As part of the later rebrand that took place in 2009, the show again changed its title to GMTV with Lorraine, to coincide with GMTV Today changing back to GMTV.
 Lorraine moved for the first time into the main GMTV studio, instead of Kelly having her own part of the studio to host from.
 In April 2010, to make GMTV's programming more consistent, GMTV with Lorraine began airing all year round, instead of breaking during school holidays, with guest presenters.

 According to the Sunday Mirror, in 2007, Kelly was prevented from appearing in an advertising campaign for Asda as GMTV managing director Clive Crouch felt that such a move would create more bad publicity for GMTV, which had recently been fined £2 million by broadcasting regulator Ofcom for its misuse of premium-rate phone lines.
 On 9 July 2010, as well as the announcement that GMTV had been axed to make way for Daybreak, it was also revealed that Kelly's new programme Lorraine would replace GMTV with Lorraine.
 On 15 July 2010, Kelly presented her last show before leaving.